 Graham Smith of The Logo Smith is one of the industry’s best, so it’s not surprising that his blog is jam-packed with valuable logo and design news and reviews, from oddities to case studies.
 Additionally, Smith does a great job of tackling the issue of brand identity and how it can be best communicated through logos and packaging choices.

-Three posts we like from The Logo Smith’s Logo and Design Blog:
+Two posts we like from The Logo Smith’s Logo and Design Blog:

 - Internxt Brand Identity and Logo Redesign–Branding the X